ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/introduction-proactive-skills.md

 to build, who will design and create the different system components, and how you should create your own parts of the system.

-Okay, dive into some of the technical skills that you will need as a proactive programmer!
+Let's dive into some of the technical skills that you will need as a proactive programmer!

 [^1]: Don't forget to review Merriam-Webster for the definition of